0xMax42/ait/README.md

 - **Easy Configuration Management**: The script can load configurations via command-line arguments or shorthand keywords, making it convenient to switch between different setups.
 - **Context-aware Summaries**: Optional `.ai.<keyword>.md` or `.ai.md` files from the working directory can be injected as additional context for higher quality output.
 - **Repository Tree Snapshot**: Toggle a `git ls-tree HEAD` overview to share the current top-level structure alongside diffs and logs.
+- **Clipboard Export**: Optionally copy the generated text directly to your Wayland clipboard via `wl-copy`.

 ## Prerequisites